junh-ki/dias_kuksa_doc/docs/source/contents/cloud.rst

 * Just like this, you can register up to 25 devices with a free plan Bosch IoT Hub instance.
 This means that 25 vehicles or any other IoT devices can be connected to this one Bosch IoT Hub instance and each and every one of them interacts with the instance through a unique "device-id".

 * To list all the registered devices' ids, you can click the "GET /registration/{tenant-id}" bar, type the instance's tenant-id and click "Execute".
-If successful, the server would return a code 200 with the device data.
+If successful, the server would return a code 200 with the device data that lists all the devices that are registered to the instance.

 9.